alvzed/stickling/README.md

 - Edit comments -this would allow users to update the posts to correct spelling errors and the like.
 It would also store the previous edits for all users to access to avoid users using this feature maliciously.

-- Server side validation for forms - the new post and new comment functions currently have no server side validation to avoid any misuse, implementing this will resolve possible issues with the functions.
+- Server side validation for forms - the 'new post' and 'new comment' functions currently have no server side validation to avoid any misuse, implementing this will resolve possible issues with the functions.

 - Search - will allow users to display posts that match keywords they have entered into the search bar.

-- Time stamp - Will put a timestamp on all posts, which will be used to sort the feed.
+- Time stamp - will put a timestamp on all posts, which will be used to sort the feeds.

 ## Technologies Used